 An implantable cardioverter-defibrillator (ICD), also called defibrillator, is a cardiac device implanted in order to detect and stop dangerously fast heart rhythms (ventricular tachycardia and ventricular fibrillation).
 It is a battery-powered device which continuously monitors the heart rhythm.
 When an abnormally fast ventricular heart rhythm is detected, the ICD delivers either painless short and fast electrical stimuli (often only 8 beats) or a painful electric shock in order to restore a normal heart rhythm.

 A transvenous ICD has a pacemaker ability as well.
 This means that once an ICD is implanted, both slow and fast rhythms can be treated.
-Some ICDs may also have CRT functions if needed.
+Some ICDs may also have Cardiac Resynchronisation Therapy (CRT) functions if needed.